tbeduneau/jquery.transition/readme.md

 Todo
 ----

-Easing integration for css3 browsers.
+Easing integration for type A browsers.